 Before Primark places its first order, a member of the Ethical Trade and Environmental Sustainability Team meets with the factory to explain the standards required and to carry out a formal audit of current factory conditions.
 Audits help us to assess a factory’s performance against the Code of Conduct.
 In the case of new suppliers and their factories, an audit allows us to be confident that the conditions in the factory are acceptable before we approve a factory for use.

 CONDUCTING FORMAL AUDITS

 Once a factory has been audited and approved, it will then be audited again at least once a year.
-In total, more than 2,500 audits are carried out each year in prospective and approved factories.
+In total, almost 3,000 audits are carried out each year in prospective and approved factories.
 At Primark we pay for our audits so we have our own record of conditions in the factories we source from.

 Primark audits allow us to get an extremely detailed picture of working conditions across the factory.
 They cover all workers, from machinists to security guards to kitchen staff.
 We use different methods to get information, including assessments of fire or machine safety, interviews with management and people in functions like HR, plus reviews of paperwork.
 Confidential worker interviews are an essential and mandatory component.
 They give workers the opportunity to tell us confidentially what their working life is like and raise any issues they may have.

 We carry out announced, semi-announced and unannounced audits, as well as hundreds of unannounced spot checks a year to assess specific issues.